igorvilela28/bitcoin-charts/README.md

 ## Design and architecture

 The project is modularized following a feature module approach and the [Presentation-Domain-Data](https://martinfowler.com/bliki/PresentationDomainDataLayering.html) layering.
-This was decided to make easier to scale the application.
+This was decided to make it easier to scale the application.

-For code that could be shared for each feature, we have the core package, with core modules for data, domain and presentation layers.
+For code that could be shared for each feature, we have the core package, with core modules for data, domain, and presentation layers.

-The feature modules is also packaged with these 3 layers.
+The feature modules are also packaged with these 3 layers.
 This way, we make clear the layering approach on all application.

 The project uses the [Blockchain API](https://www.blockchain.com/api/charts_api) to retrieve the data shown.
-We've applied some concepts from the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), which it was decided to transform the data from the API on models that deliver for the upper layers a more well-formated data.
+We've applied some concepts from the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), which it was decided to transform the data from the API on models that deliver for the upper layers a more well-formatted data.
 This way, on the presentation layer, we will have a passive-view approach, making it easier to test and develop.

 ## Setup